 Icecat offers different access policies for the users of the Icecat data.
-In this post, we describe the key elements of our user access management.
+This post describes the key elements of our user access management.

-The purpose of this policy is to prevent unauthorized access to Icecat’s cloud systems.
-The policy describes the registration and de-registration process for Icecat information systems and services.
+This policy aims to prevent unauthorized access to Icecat’s cloud systems.
+In addition, the policy describes the registration and de-registration process for Icecat information systems and services.
 This policy applies to brand users, channel partners, Icecat staff, and system integrators.

-In case that a product has the status “Publish: Limited”, its data is available only for so-called Authorized Resellers, users that are assigned to a specific brand, which are defined by the brand owner.
-The restrictions can go even further as a brand may give access to a particular product’s data-sheet only to one specific user from its brand-specific predefined authorized reseller list.
+In case a product has the status “Publish: Limited,” its data is available only for so-called Authorized Resellers, users that are assigned to a specific brand, which the brand owner defines.
+The restrictions can go even further as a brand may give access to a particular product’s data sheet only to one specific user from its brand-specific predefined authorized reseller list.

-Brand Owners can define a syndication policy not just on product level, but also on the level of a Locale (country) for all products.
-Locale restrictions can be also set for just Open Icecat users or the whole Icecat user list via implies DRM.
+Brand Owners can define a syndication policy not just on the product level but also on the level of a Locale (country) for all products.
+Locale restrictions can also be set for just Open Icecat users or the whole Icecat user list via implied DRM.
 It can take into account blocking users from embargo countries.

 Icecat offers brands Digital Right management (DRM) functionalities via its PIM.
 DRM is a set of functionalities to control which Icecat user is authorized to access and/or manage which information from which Locale.

-On every product in the Icecat PIM, an editor can find the tab “publication restrictions” that shows what kind of restrictions are applied to the respectivec product.
+On every product in the Icecat PIM, an editor can find the tab “publication restrictions” that shows what kind of restrictions are applied to the respective product.

-Registration for Icecat is free of charge and any registered user can have access to the Open Icecat product catalog.
+Registration for Icecat is free, and any registered user can access the Open Icecat product catalog.
 The Open Icecat product catalog consists of the sponsoring brands’ product data for their channel partners based on the syndication policies of these client brands.

-Icecat monitors the market based on connected distributor feeds and covers other products that outside the Open Icecat catalog as well: the Full Icecat catalog with the product information for thousands of brands.
+Icecat monitors the market based on connected distributor feeds and covers other products outside the Open Icecat catalog: the Full Icecat catalog with the product information for thousands of brands.
 Only Full Icecat users have access to the Full Icecat catalog.

-To get access, a user needs to white list the IP(s) from which (s)he is accessing information, APIs and applications.
+To get access, a user needs to white-list the IP(s) from which (s)he is accessing information, APIs, and applications.
 It can be managed via the user account or by account managers.
-And any changes needs confirmation via a known communication address.
+And any changes need confirmation via a known communication address.

 Icecat offers product information in 50+ different locales.
-The access of Icecat users can be limited to certain locales.
-As each local corresponds to a particular country, we can translate such restrictions to country level restrictions.
+Therefore, the access of Icecat users can be limited to specific locales.
+Furthermore, as each local corresponds to a particular country, we can translate such restrictions to country-level restrictions.

 According to a brand’s syndication policy, products may have digital assets (e.g., images, videos, PDFs, RTBs) that can be set as “Private” so that they are only available to their Authorized Resellers.

-A brand has the possibility to indicate a Release Date per Locale for a specific product or digital asset.
-Only Authorized Resellers (or users) have access to the product data before the Release Date.
+A brand can indicate a Release Date per Locale for a specific product or digital asset.
+However, only Authorized Resellers (or users) can access the product data before the Release Date.

 The End of Live date is also locale-based and has only an informative function for users.

-To improve on privacy protection and online security, Icecat has implemented Two Factor Authentication (2FA) as an additional protection of a user’s account.
+Icecat has implemented Two Factor Authentication (2FA) to improve privacy protection and online security as additional protection of a user’s account.
 More details regarding this functionality can be found here.

-Access to the Icecat catalog can be limited for users to certain Verticals, i.e., the highest category level in Icecat’s taxonomy.
+Access to the Icecat catalog can be limited for users to specific Verticals, i.e., the highest category level in Icecat’s taxonomy.

 Access to Icecat information services is controlled through a formal user registration process.
-Each user is identified by a unique user ID, and any action they take is logged.
-Each account is secured by a password, 2FA (optional), and IP Filtering (mandatory).
+A unique user ID identifies each user, and any action they take is logged.
+In addition, each account is secured by a password, 2FA (optional), and IP Filtering (mandatory).

-Channel partners register solely through an online form, which provides them access to Open Icecat, the data of sponsoring brands of Icecat which is released for free access to the public/market.
-Open Icecat users will not get access to product data that is not yet released or which is marked as Private in the DRM system conforming the syndication policies of the respective brand to set Brand Restrictions, permisions for Authorized Resellers, Release Dates of digital assets, access to specified Locales etc. Only when a brand owener’s representative has indicated a user as an Authorized Reseller, the Icecat account manager will add this user privilege, and the respective user will get access to the Brand’s Private digital assets.
+Channel partners register solely through an online form, which provides them access to Open Icecat, the data of sponsoring brands of Icecat, released for free access to the public/market.
+Open Icecat users will not get access to product data that is not yet released or which is marked as Private in the DRM system conforming to the syndication policies of the respective brand to set Brand Restrictions, permissions for Authorized Resellers, Release Dates of digital assets, access to specified Locales, etc. Only when a brand owner’s representative has indicated a user as an Authorized Reseller the Icecat account manager will add this user privilege, and the respective user will get access to the Brand’s Private digital assets.

-Icecat staff get users accounts and privileges conforming their position, which are disabled the moment they change their position or leave Icecat.
+Icecat staff gets users’ accounts and privileges confirming their position, which are disabled when they change their work or leave Icecat.
 Icecat Admin user accounts are obliged to be secured by 2FA as well.

-Changed requirements will normally relate to an alteration to the applications used but may also involve Brand/Reseller authorizations, upgrades or downgrades of editor access authorizations, Open Icecat or Full Icecat subscription levels of channel partners, etc. Requests are directed to the respective team director or account manager.
+Changed requirements will normally relate to an alteration to the applications used.
+Still, they may also involve Brand/Reseller authorizations, upgrades or downgrades of editor access authorizations, Open Icecat or Full Icecat subscription levels of channel partners, etc. Requests are directed to the respective team director or account manager.

 Change requests from channel users (by far the largest user group) are received through the Icecat ticketing system.

-supports them to request a new one without interference of the Icecat staff.
+When a user has forgotten their password, the system supports them to request a new one without interference from the Icecat staff.

-The cloud user accounts are never destroyed to be able to track historical information, but can be de-activated.
-As soon as Icecat staff leave the company all their accounts are de-activated.
+The cloud user accounts are never destroyed to be able to track historical information but can be deactivated.
+As soon as Icecat staff leave the company, all their accounts are deactivated.
 If Authorized Resellers are de-authorized by a brand, the additional access privilege will be removed from the brand record.
-If brand users change company, their accounts are deactivated or assigned to a new brand editor.
+If brand users change companies, their accounts are deactivated or assigned to a new brand editor.

 Network accounts can be deleted.

 Users are advised to choose a so-called “strong” password.
 Additional IP Filtering is required for all users above the free Open Icecat user level.
-2FA is required for users with Admin rights or the highest editorial privileges, and recommended for other users.
+2FA is required for users with Admin rights or the highest editorial privileges and recommended for others.

-The COO will institute a review of all network access rights at least twice a year, which is designed to positively confirm all users.
+The COO will review all network access rights at least twice a year, designed to confirm all users positively.
 Any lapsed or unwanted logons, which are identified, will be disabled immediately and will be deleted unless positively reconfirmed.
-Annually, the COO will institute a review of access to applications, and for example a user’s access to Full Icecat and specific Verticals.
-This will be done in cooperation with the application owner and will be designed to positively re-confirm all users.
+Annually, the COO will institute a review of access to applications, such as a user’s access to Full Icecat and specific Verticals.
+This will be done in cooperation with the application owner and will be designed to reconfirm all users positively.
 All other logons will be deleted/deactivated.

 The review is conducted as follows.